Urgent Needs Grants

 - Direct support, cleanup, property/equipment repairs

-Requests for direct support to individuals will be prioritized.
+Requests from nonprofits providing immediate emergency relief and direct support to individuals will be prioritized.

 Other services as determined eligible by CFNEM staff